Justintime50/.github/CONTRIBUTING.md

 * Be nice and respectful of maintainers and contributors time and viewpoints
 * Be as descriptive as possible!
 More info is always better than not enough
-* Be patient, there may be a lot of in-flight work even across projects
+* Be patient, there may be a lot of in-flight work, some of it across multiple projects not related to the repo being contributed to
 * Have fun!

 ## Contributing